 Selling in today's market: why strategy and pricing matter more than speed

 The buyers are already out there.
-Here are the strategies, pricing decisions, and preparation steps that actually drove sales in those ten days.
+Here are the strategies, pricing decisions, and preparation steps that actually drove sales.

 Key Takeaways

-- Dubai’s transaction data from early March confirms the buyer pool is real and active.
+- Dubai’s transaction data from March 2026 confirms the buyer pool is real and active.

-- Ready property sales averaged AED 1.99 million, which is the benchmark your asking price should be close to.
+- Ready apartment sales averaged AED 3.36 million in March 2026, which is the benchmark your asking price should be close to.

 - A price above what recent sales in your building justify will quietly age your listing and weaken your position.